5 Reasons Why Your Dahlia Leaves Are Turning Yellow

 More on Growing Dahlias Questions and Answers

-If the soil feels dry more than 1” inch down, the plant needs water.
+The plant needs water if the soil feels dry more than 1” inch down.

-If the soil feels or looks soggy, you need to let it dry and improve drainage by adding perlite or another aggregate.
+If the soil feels or looks soggy, let it dry and improve drainage by adding perlite or another aggregate.

 You may also wish to uproot a waterlogged plant and check its roots, returning it to fresh, dry soil if possible.

-Dahlias only need about 1” inch of water per week, so it’s rare that you’ll need to water a grounded plant unless you live somewhere arid.
+Dahlias only need about 1” inch of water per week, so you’ll rarely need to water a grounded plant unless you live somewhere arid.

 Meanwhile, potted dahlias should be watered when the soil is dry 1” inch down.